ssanj/babyloncandle/posts/2018-10-04-how-does-filterm-work-in-haskell.md

 liftA2 (+) [1,2,3] [4,5,6]
 = [5,6,7,6,7,8,7,8,9]
 ```
-we see that we get a Cartesian Product of values (all combinations).
+we see that we get a [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) of values (all combinations).
 List is a non-deterministic Monad and as such it produces results of every possible combination.

 Let's start by expanding out the point-free implementation of __filterM__: